 Anyway Akshay and I ended up working together and to keep him away I’d send him for the outdoors while I handled the studio.

 We bonded over set curd

 Born and brought up in Kuwait, I was used to the delicious curd that we got there.
 After coming to India I was picky about it.
-But Akshay used to get a dabba full of delicious of homemade curd to lunch, which he generously shared with me.
+But Akshay used to get a Dabba full of delicious homemade curd to lunch, which he generously shared with me.
 Over time I got to know him better.

 One day he was really down and out.
 He and his girlfriend had had an exceptionally intense fight.
 I remember telling him then that such extremes in a relationship are not healthy and that both of them needed to talk and sort it all out soon, maybe give each other some space.
 Next thing I knew they had called off their marriage!
 I had grown fonder of him by now but as I had decided to never date a colleague, kept all such thoughts at bay.

 Our first date

 Sometime later, Akshay moved on and joined work elsewhere.
 That is when I began to miss him.
 I had begun to have feelings for him.
 He was genuine, dependable… We stayed in touch and hung out often.
 Akshay told me years later that even though he had moved out of office, he had an entire plan in place to woo me!
 He knew the second he met me that he and I will have some special bond.